TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 Although nothing can prevent a malicious application from storing a specially crafted timestamp, the official application should propose a trustworthy internal clock to be used for this purpose.
 The accuracy of this trustworthy clock needs to be in line with the `qrCodeRenewalInterval`.
 With an interval of `2^^10 = 1024 seconds`, the accuracy requirement is pretty low.
-The Cléa application benefits from such an internal trustworthy clock, making it relatively robust in front of such a relay attack.
+The CL\'EA application benefits from such an internal trustworthy clock, making it relatively robust in front of such a relay attack.

 ### 3.6- Upload of the location history by a client tested COVID+ and cluster detection on the server

 Let us assume the user has been tested COVID+.
-In that case, her Cléa application asks for her explicit informed consent to upload her location history.
+In that case, her CL\'EA application asks for her explicit informed consent to upload her location history.
 If the user explicitly agrees, the following operations take place.